 On Page SEO is obviously the primary and most important thing you need to take care of while starting a blog.
-For the same reason, there are many recommended plugins you can use like WordPress SEO by Yoast, All in one SEO, etc. Out of the lot, WordPress SEO by Yoast is one of the most widely used plugin with numerous advanced settings and flexibility.
+For the same reason, there are many recommended plugins you can use such as Wordpress SEO by Yoast, All in One SEO, etc. Out of the lot, Wordpress SEO by Yoast is one of the most widely used plugins with numerous advanced settings and flexibility.

-There are many bloggers who already use this plugin on their sites, but only few know completely about the customization it provides.
-A number of bloggers asked me about the various important settings one needs to do after installing the seo by yoast plugin, and there this question might be raised by many out there.
-So I decided to write an article about the complete guide on wordpress SEO by yoast plugin; its installation and perfect setup.
+There are many bloggers who already use this plugin on their sites, but only a few know completely about the customization it provides.
+A number of bloggers asked me about the various important settings one needs to do after installing the SEO Yoast plugin, and this question might be raised by many out there as well.
+So, I decided to write an article about the complete guide on WordPress SEO by yoast plugin; its installation and perfect setup.

 - Titles and meta description on every post

 - Verify site in Bing, Alexa, Google and other webmaster tools

 - RSS footer / header configuration

 - XML News Sitemaps

 - Hide date from Search engine snippets